AdobeDocs/experience-manager-learn.en/help/forms/old_overview.md

     </a>
     </div>
     <p>
-    <em>Rental agreement between tenant and landlord filled and signed using AEM Forms and Adobe Sign</em>
+    <em>Rental agreement between tenant and landlord filled and signed using AEM Forms and Acrobat Sign</em>
     <p>
   </td>
   <td>